V4Fire/Client/src/components/friends/block/README.md

 ### How to get component modifier value?

 All active component modifiers are stored in the readonly `mods` property.
 Therefore, to get the value of any modifier, just refer to the key you need.
-Please note that the key must be in a dash style, i.e. normalized.
+Please note that the key must be in a dash style, i.e., normalized.

 ```typescript
 import iBlock, { component, ModsDecl } from 'components/super/i-block/i-block';